In the lead up to UCL’s bicentenary in 2026, a research and engagement project puts students and alumni at the heart of the history of UCL.

 ‘Generation UCL’ explores 200 years of student life in London, turning institutional history upside down to suggest that the first students of 1828 should be seen as the real ‘founders’ of UCL.
-Generation UCL is establishing the first major collection of oral history interviews with UCL alumni and has supported the deposit of students’ union archive material with UCL Special Collections.
+Generation UCL is establishing the first major collection of oral history interviews with UCL alumni and has supported the deposit of students’ union archive material and student ephemera with UCL Special Collections.

 The project is a partnership between Education, Practice and Society at IOE, UCL’s Faculty of Education and Society, Students’ Union UCL, and the Office of the Vice-President (Advancement).
 The project works closely with the UCL200 Bicentennial team and UCL Special Collections.